I thought I knew of the horrors to be found on the open ocean.

 A large part of Urbina’s reporting deals with the fishing industry.
-In other reviews, I have already dealt with the history of overfishing (see All the Boats on the Ocean: How Government Subsidies Led to Global Overfishing) and its consequences (see The End of the Line: How Over-Fishing is Changing the World and What We Eat and my review of Vanishing Fish: Shifting Baselines and the Future of Global Fisheries).
-Urbina documents the destruction wrought by trawling, by-catch and other questionable practices such as the reduction industry (see also The Omega Principle: Seafood and the Quest for a Long Life and a Healthier Planet), but also the side often ignored by environmentalists: the human cost.
+In other reviews, I have already dealt with the history of overfishing and its its consequences.
+Urbina documents the destruction wrought by trawling, by-catch and other questionable practices such as the reduction industry, but also the side often ignored by environmentalists: the human cost.

 Many of these ships use intermediate manning agencies to press-gang poor men into barbaric working conditions.
 Urbina investigates in Palau, New Zealand, Singapore, Thailand, Indonesia, Vietnam, and Somalia, to name but some of the hotspots.
-What he uncovers is nothing short of slavery: 20-hour workdays, 7-day work weeks, withheld salaries, frequent beatings, intimidation, rape, even murder (see also The Catch: How Fishing Companies Reinvented Slavery and Plunder the Oceans and The Fish Market: Inside the Big-Money Battle for the Ocean and Your Dinner Plate).
+What he uncovers is nothing short of slavery: 20-hour workdays, 7-day work weeks, withheld salaries, frequent beatings, intimidation, rape, even murder.
 No, slavery was not abolished, it just moved offshore.

 Urbina alternates his reporting on these human rights abuses with other, “lighter” topics, some rather bizarre.
 Take the self-proclaimed micro-nation Sealand off the British coast.
-Or repo man (short for repossession) Max Hardberger who, by cunning rather than force, steals stolen vessels and returns them to their owners (see also his book Seized!
-A Sea Captain’s Adventures Battling Pirates and Recovering Stolen Ships in the World’s Most Troubled Waters).
+Or repo man (short for repossession) Max Hardberger who, by cunning rather than force, steals stolen vessels and returns them to their owners.
 Others are deeply troubling: the dumping of waste by luxury cruise ships, the fate of stowaways, oil companies covering up the existence of fragile coral reefs in areas targeted for oil drilling, the limbo of crew members stranded on bankrupt vessels.

 “No, slavery was not abolished, it just moved offshore.”